jkroepke/openvpn-auth-oauth2/docs/Debugging Errors.md

  PACKETS_OUT : 20
 ```

-If you see this message in the Client side (version3), you may want to make sure you added these lines to your oauth configuration file
+If you see this message on the Client side (version3),
+you may want to make sure you add these lines to your oauth configuration file

 ```ini
 CONFIG_OAUTH2_REFRESH_ENABLED=true